Tasmanian Small Business Tariffs

 Aurora define a ‘Small Business’ as a Business not on an electricity contract, and that uses less than $30,000 of electricity per site per year.

-Tables 1 & 2 provide a brief summary of current Aurora Small Business Tariffs, current as at 1 July this year (2017):
+Tables 1 & 2 provide a brief summary of current Tasmanian Small Business Tariffs, current as at 13 August 2019 (click to enlarge):

 Tariffs and Solar Installation